-If you receive juice, wine, concentrate, and/or distilled spirits with unknown fruit sources, or you simply want to track a lot as bulk, we recommend creating new vineyards and blocks for the unknown components.
+If you receive juice, wine, concentrate, and/or distilled spirits with unknown fruit sources, or you simply want to track a lot as bulk, you have two options.
+Create the lot using "bulk components" (find out how here), or create the lot using vineyard components and creating vineyards and blocks for the unknown components.

-Since each vineyard in InnoVint must be assigned only one appellation, you can make your bulk wine vineyard as broad or specific as you like (The appellation list has options for a whole state, or you can select N/A).
+Since each vineyard in InnoVint must be assigned only one appellation, you can make a bulk wine vineyard as broad or specific as you like (the appellation list has options for a whole state, or you can select N/A).
 You can also create multiple bulk vineyards, one for each different appellation you might source from.

 The blocks within a vineyard are assigned a varietal.
 Like appellations, varietals can be as broad or specific as you need.
 Here are some generic "varietals" currently available:

 - White Wine